microsoftgraph/msgraph-sdk-powershell/src/Teams/v1.0/docs/New-MgGroupTeamTag.md

 ```

 ### -Description
-The description of the tag as it will appear to the user in Microsoft Teams.
+The description of the tag as it appears to the user in Microsoft Teams.
 A teamworkTag can't have more than 200 teamworkTagMembers.

 ```yaml